Martin-kn/blog2/content/_index.md

-I am currently carrying out a project that consists of having my own servers both for personal use and for testing, networking and security.
-And I will apply the acquired programming knowledge to create web applications/APIs that provide information or automate day-to-day tasks
+I'm a Sysadmin/Devops carrying out a project that consists of having my own servers (selfhosting) both for personal use and testing, networking and security.
+Where I apply the programming knowledge I've learned to create APIs / Web Apps and IaC automation.

 In my free time I like to train in cybersecurity, I Play CTF's in HackTheBox and TryHackMe